Absence Seizure -

 A barbiturate drug sometimes used to treat seizures, particularly in the short-term or acute situations.
 It is also used for sedation.

 Also known as Dilantin.
-An older antiepileptic drug used in the treatment of focal and generalised onset seizures.
+An older antiepileptic drug used in the treatment of epilepsy and seizures.

 Photic stimulation -